University Lecturer in Digital Communications and Signal Processing

 - Organises the biweekly Signal Processing and Communications Lab seminar

 An EPSRC-funded studentship is available (for UK/EU students).
 Details here.

 I am a University Lecturer (Assistant Professor) in Engineering at the University of Cambridge where I am also a Fellow of Trinity Hall.
 I am part of the Signal Processing and Communications Lab in the Division of Information Engineering.
 I received my Ph.D in EE(Systems) from the University of Michigan, Ann Arbor in 2008, and my undergraduate degree from the Indian Institute of Technology, Madras in 2002.
 Before joining Cambridge University in 2013, I held post-doctoral positions at Stanford University and Yale University.

-My research interests are broadly in communications and information processing for networks and include network information theory, coding, statistical inference and learning.
+My research interests are broadly in communications and information processing for networks and include information theory, coding, compression, and statistical inference.